ibhagwan/dots/README-vim.md

 :windo {ex}     " run :{ex} on all windows (e.g. :windo q - quits all windows) :bufdo {ex}     " same as above for buffers
-:on             " make current window the 'only' window (close all others)
+:on             " make current window the 'only' window (close all others) :hide or :q     " hide (close) current window
+:new            " new window in a horizontal split :vnew           " new window in a vertical split
 <ctrl-w>o       " same as `:on` above
 <ctrl-w>w       " jump to next window
 <ctrl-w>r       " swap windows